UPPMAX/R-python-julia-matlab-HPC/docs/python/load_runPython.rst

 .. objectives::

-   - Show how to load Python
+   - Learn how to load Python
-   - Show how to run Python scripts and start the Python command line
+   - Learn how to run Python scripts and start the Python command line

 .. admonition:: Short cheat sheet
     :class: dropdown